 Heli Hike in Fox Glacier

 Franz Joseph and Fox Glacier are the most accessible glaciers in the world.
 You can in fact take a walk up to the terminal face of the glacier.
 But the best way to really experience this is via a helicopter ride and guided glacier walk exploring the nooks and crannies (or rather crevices) of the glacier.
-This turned out to be a huge highlight in our South Island itinerary!
+This turned out to be a huge highlight in our South Island New Zealand itinerary!

 Meeting Point: Fox Glacier Guiding Centre